stn1slv/mule-kafka-error-handling/README.md

 The system categorizes errors into two types based on configuration in [`application.yaml`](src/main/resources/application.yaml):

-- **Retryable Errors**: Temporary failures that might succeed on retry
+- **Retryable Errors**: Temporary failures that might succeed on retry.
+These are explicitly configured in the `retry.retryable-errors` property.
   - `HTTP:TIMEOUT`, `HTTP:CONNECTIVITY`, `HTTP:SERVICE_UNAVAILABLE`
   - `KAFKA:TIMEOUT`, `KAFKA:CONNECTIVITY`
   - `REDELIVERY_EXHAUSTED`

-- **Non-Retryable Errors**: Permanent failures that will always fail
+- **Non-Retryable Errors**: Permanent failures that will always fail.
+Any error **not** listed in the retryable errors list is automatically treated as non-retryable.
   - `HTTP:BAD_REQUEST`, `HTTP:UNAUTHORIZED`, `HTTP:FORBIDDEN`
   - `HTTP:NOT_FOUND`, `TRANSFORMATION`, `VALIDATION`
   - `EXPRESSION`, `SECURITY`